SeatBoost-Inc/seatboost-sdk-docs/docs/push-notifications/README.md

 SeatBoost service has the ability to send some push notifications (auction updated, flight updated, participant removed, etc) to the app using SeatBoost SDK keeping users informed and engaged, enhancing the overall user experience with real-time communication.

 The SeatBoost service implements push notifications using Firebase Cloud Messaging (FCM), a powerful cross-platform messaging solution by Google.
-SeatBoost enhances user interaction and provides a seamless and timely communication channel.
 Please, follow the steps below in order to have SeatBooost push notifications implemented in your app.

 * [Configure SeatBoost Service (iOS)](push-notifications/configure-seatboost-service.md)
 * [Configure iOS App](push-notifications/configure-app.md)